data-8/kubeadm-bootstrap/README.md

       to get to `Ready`.
 If it's in `Error` or `CrashLoopBackoff` you have a problem.

    c.
-Do `curl localhost` - it should output `404 Not Found`.
-This means network
+On the new worker node, do `curl localhost` - it should output
-      traffic into your cluster is working.
+      `404 Not Found`.
+This means network traffic into your cluster is working.
 If this worker node also has a public IP that is accessible from the internet, hit that too - you should get the same output.
 If not, you might be having firewall issues - check to make sure traffic can reach this worker node from outside!

 Congratulations, you have a working multi-node Kubernetes cluster!
 You can repeat these steps to add as many new nodes as you want :)